LeighAllenDev/Battleship/README.md

 The game utilizes ascii art to signify whether the player wins or looses.
 Examples of this can be seen in the *How to Win* section above.
 #### Play Again Option
+At the end of the game, the user is given the option to play again.
+If they pick yes then the board and ship locations reset and the code effectively restarts allowing them to choose a new board size and amount of ships they have to hit.
+This gives variety to the game and allows the user to customise each new instance of the game.
 ## Planning Phase

 ### User Stories